Mocking of Jesus: Third stage

 Jesus was also mocked while he was on the cross.
-According to Mark 15:29-30, this was done by those who passed by and hurled insults at him and told him to come down from the cross.
-Mark 15:31-32 points out that "the chief priests and the teachers of the law" also mocked him among themselves, saying: "He saved others, but he can’t save himself!
+According to Mark 15:29–30, this was done by those who passed by and hurled insults at him and told him to come down from the cross.
+Mark 15:31–32 points out that "the chief priests and the teachers of the law" also mocked him among themselves, saying: "He saved others, but he can’t save himself!
 Let this Messiah, this king of Israel, come down now from the cross, that we may see and believe."
 Finally, those crucified with Jesus also heaped insults at him (Mark 15:32).

-Luke 23:36-37 mentions mocking by Roman soldiers: "The soldiers also mocked him, coming up and offering him sour wine, and saying, 'If you are the King of the Jews, save yourself!'"
+Luke 23:36–37 mentions mocking by Roman soldiers: "The soldiers also mocked him, coming up and offering him sour wine, and saying, 'If you are the King of the Jews, save yourself!'"
 (New Revised Standard Version).
 In Matthew 27:42 people, priest and the elders mock Jesus, and shout at him while he is hanging on the cross: "He saved others; let Him save Himself if He is the Christ, the chosen of God."

 According to Luke 23:39, one criminal on his left who hung there together with Jesus on the cross, hurled insults at Jesus: "Aren't you the Messiah?
 Save yourself and us!"

 Thus, whereas the first stage involves mockery by Jews, and the second stage mockery by gentiles, the third stage has both together.
 Leithart notes that at this point "Jews and Gentiles, governors and criminals, scribes and commoners, all humanity joins in a single chorus of blasphemy."

-Timothy C. Gray notes that in the Gospel of Mark, the mocking of Jesus on the cross "takes up the two charges leveled against Jesus at his trial": firstly, that Jesus "threatened the temple with destruction" (14:58 and 15:29); secondly, that Jesus "claimed to be the Messiah" (14:61-62 and 15:31-32).
+Timothy C. Gray notes that in the Gospel of Mark, the mocking of Jesus on the cross "takes up the two charges leveled against Jesus at his trial": firstly, that Jesus "threatened the temple with destruction" (14:58 and 15:29); secondly, that Jesus "claimed to be the Messiah" (14:61–62 and 15:31–32).

 Theological significance

 Peter Leithart argues that in the person of Jesus, God himself was mocked.
 He suggests that "for Matthew, the cross is mainly about man’s mockery of God," and notes that while Paul says in Galatians 6:7 that "God is not mocked", this is precisely because God has been mocked.

-Many Christians see Jesus' suffering as being redemptive.
-Francis Foulkes argues that the emphasis in the New Testament is on Jesus' suffering and death being "for us".
+Many Christians see the suffering of Jesus as being redemptive.
+Francis Foulkes argues that the emphasis in the New Testament is on Jesus's suffering and death being "for us".
 In this way, some Christians see the mockery that Jesus endured as being borne on their behalf.
 For example, Philip Bliss wrote in his hymn, "Hallelujah!
 What a Savior":